HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 A website has "good" FID if at least 75 percent of all navigations across the site are faster than 100 ms. Effectively all websites have "good" FID for desktop users, and this trend has held firm over the years.
 Mobile FID performance is also exceptionally fast, with 92% of websites having "good" FID, a slight improvement over last year.

 While it's great that so many websites have good FID experiences, developers need to be careful not to become too complacent.
-Google has been <a hreflang="en" href="https://web.dev/better-responsiveness-metric/">experimenting</a> with a new responsiveness metric that could end up replacing FID, which is especially important because sites tend to perform much worse on <a hreflang="en" href="./#interaction-to-next-paint-inp">this metric</a> than FID.
+Google has been <a hreflang="en" href="https://web.dev/better-responsiveness-metric/">experimenting</a> with a new responsiveness metric that could end up replacing FID, which is especially important because sites tend to perform much worse on [this metric](./#interaction-to-next-paint-inp) than FID.

 ### FID metadata and best practices